SabakiHQ/Sabaki/README.md

 The binaries will be in `Sabaki/bin/`.

-To run the (currently very limited) tests, you have to install [mocha](https://mochajs.org) globally using npm:
+To run the (currently very limited) tests, you have to install `electron-prebuilt` and `electron-mocha` globally using npm:

 ~~~
+npm install electron-prebuilt -g
-npm install mocha -g
+npm install electron-mocha -g
 npm test
 ~~~